merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Summarizing a pangenome

 For instance, in my tentative selection above, there is a {% include ARTIFACT name="bin" text="bin" %} called `CORE ALL`, which describes all gene clusters that seems to be in all genomes in this analysis.
-You can in fact summarize the collection `default` to access all the information about each gene described in each gene cluster selected as `CORE ALL`.
+You can in fact summarize the {% include ARTIFACT name="collection" text="collection" %} `default` to access all the information about each gene described in each gene cluster selected as `CORE ALL`.

-You can summarize the pangenome using the collection we have the following way:
+You can summarize the pangenome using the {% include ARTIFACT name="collection" text="collection" %} we have the following way:

 ``` bash
 anvi-summarize -p PAN/Enterococcus-PAN.db \